 |Juvenile Arrest Rate Trends

-The Violent Crime Index arrest rate declined for all racial groups since 2005; the declines were greater for Asian (56%) and American Indian (51%) youth than for white (45%) and black (38%) youth.
+The Violent Crime Index arrest rate declined for all racial groups between 2006 and 2012: down 46% for American Indian youth, 37% for Asian youth, 38% for white youth, and 34% for black youth.

 |Note: Rates are arrests of persons ages 0-17 per 100,000 persons ages 10-17 in the resident population.
 Persons of Hispanic ethnicity may be of any race, i.e., white, black, American Indian, or Asian.
 Arrests of Hispanics are not reported separately.

 The Violent Crime Index includes the offenses of murder and nonnegligent manslaughter, rape, robbery, and aggravated assault.

 [Text only] [Excel file]